In today’s competitive job market, candidates need every advantage they can get.

 How to apply volunteering experience to your application

-If it relates to your field, you can include charity work on your resume under your “Professional experience” section.
+If it relates to your field, you can include charity work on your CV under your “Professional experience” section.
 List it like you would any other job with a description of your role and responsibilities.
 Be sure to frame your experience in a way that explains how it qualifies you for the specific position.

-If your volunteering cannot be directly related to the job, you can write a separate “Volunteer work” section.
+If your volunteering cannot be directly related to the job, you can write a separate “Volunteer Work” section.
 Here, you should highlight any soft, transferable skills that you obtained throughout your work as well as leadership experience you might have gained.

 How to get involved in charity work